04 Nov What does your poo say about you

 A slimy or mucousy poo is often an indication of inflammation in your digestive tract.
 Your digestive tract is lined with mucous membranes, and your body produces mucous as somewhat of a ‘protective layer’ when there’s inflammation.
 This inflammation may be from a variety of factors, including infection, certain foods or inflammatory bowel disease.

 Poo that requires lots of wiping or leaves marks on your toilet bowel often indicates that there’s fat in your poo.
 This may indicate an issue with fat breakdown and absorption, again possibly due to liver or gall bladder issues.

 So, there you have it!
 Next time you go to the loo, take a good look.
 Your poo really can be quite insightful.
 However, we’re all completely unique human beings.
-The above is a general guide, but as I said there are many more factors to consider, including underlying health conditions.
-One thing I haven’t talked about here is frequency (i.e. how often you go to the loo – daily, multiple times a day, once every few days, etc)…if that’s something you want to hear about, just ask me!
-If you’re curious, concerned or confused about your bowel habits…or anything else to do with your gut or general health, please get in contact with me at [email protected] or book an appointment online.
+The above is a general guide, but as we said there are many more factors to consider, including underlying health conditions.
+One thing we haven’t talked about here is frequency (i.e. how often you go to the loo – daily, multiple times a day, once every few days, etc).
+If you’re curious, concerned or confused about your bowel habits…or anything else to do with your gut or general health, please get in contact with us at firstname.lastname@example.org or book an appointment online.